Are you looking for an FHA Loan in the San Antonio area but not sure where to begin?

 We can help you complete a loan application and have you sign a several forms authorizing the lender to verify (check on) your employment, income and savings.
 Using that information, we will order an FHA case number, an identification number specifically for your loan application.

 After you’ve found a home that you like, we will also order an appraisal to find the value of the property and its condition.
-An FHA appraisal is no different than other appraisals and at FHA Loan San Antonio we can guide you through the entire process.
+An FHA appraisal is no different than other appraisals and we can guide you through the entire process of getting an FHA loan in San Antonio.
 The lender will also review the appraisal, to determine if the value of the property supports the sales price and to see if any property repairs are required.
 The lender then makes a decision on your application.

 Signing Closing Papers